jameslinimk/Testing-Grounds/README.md

 I then browsed for assets and animations, and used animation state-machines to implement animations.
 In addition, I learned how fbx animations work and how to manually keyframe tweak movements in blender.
 I also learned how the particle system worked for the spell projectiles.
 I then implemented the level and spawn system, end screen, and a simple UI.
 I tried to implement everything without the use of tutorials or packages, to fully learn the Unity engine, and I will continue to work on the project over the summer.

+I made sure to make every system modular, so that I can easily add new spells, enemies, and levels.
+The code is structured in a way that allows for easy expansion, and some items on the roadmap are already implemented but not yet activated in the game.

 ## Controls

 - **WASD** - Move